 A petition for annulment of marriage in Nigeria is one by which a party to the marriage seeks to establish that due to some defects, the marriage has become invalidated, and hence null and void.

-Annulment of marriage is completely different from dissolution of marriage.
-The grounds and process of how to annul a marriage is different from how to get a divorce in Nigeria.
+The annulment of marriage is completely different from the dissolution of marriage.
+The grounds for how to annul a marriage are entirely different from how to get a divorce in Nigeria.

 In the case of a void marriage, the Court decree is not necessary to bring the marriage to an end because the parties were never husband and wife in the first instance.

 Nevertheless, in order to remove any iota of doubt a decree that simply declares the existing act that there has never been a marriage may be obtained in respect of a void marriage.